⚡ Quick Answer

 - Not creating curl from scratch on straight lashes

 Clear mascara works more like a setter, not a lifter.
-If the curl already exists, the right formula can help keep it from relaxing too fast.
+If the curl already exists, the right formula can help it last longer.

-If the curl was never there to begin with, clear mascara won’t suddenly change that.
+If the curl was never there to begin with, clear mascara won’t suddenly create one.

-If your lashes drop no matter what you use — clear, black, tubing, everything — clear mascara won’t magically override genetics.
+Reality check: if your lashes drop no matter what you use — clear, black, tubing, anything — clear mascara isn’t going to override that.

 This guide is about maintenance, not transformation.